-Australian architecture firm Hames Sharley were commissioned for the Scotch College project in Adelaide to develop a strong vision for the Centre – aspiring to “replace the old with the bold.”
-New facilities would include modern flexible classrooms and collaboration zones, a café, swimming pool, and multi-purpose areas.
-Furthermore, the Centre would be designed following regenerative design principles in the pursuit of achieving a global CORE Living Building Challenge (LBC) rating, which would be a first of its kind in Australia.
+Australian architecture firm Hames Sharley was commissioned for the Scotch College project in Adelaide to develop a strong vision for the center – aspiring to “replace the old with the bold.”
+New facilities would include modern flexible classrooms and collaboration zones, a café, a swimming pool, and multi-purpose areas.
+Furthermore, the center would be designed following regenerative design principles in the pursuit of achieving a global CORE Living Building Challenge (LBC) rating, which would be a first of its kind in Australia.

-To match the Centre’s corridor walls and floorboards, they choose Acoufelt’s unique Declare-certified WoodBeQuiet™ acoustic plank ceiling solution.
-WoodBeQuiet™ planks are made from acoustic felt material, printed to appear like real wood planks.
-However, unlike real wood, these planks are lightweight, easy to install with a Peel and Stick backing, and achieve a Noise Reduction Coefficient (NRC) of 0.40.
+To match the center’s corridor walls and floorboards, they choose Acoufelt’s unique Declare-certified WoodBeQuiet™ Ceiling Plank solution.
+WoodBeQuiet™ planks are made from acoustic felt material, and printed to appear like real wood planks.
+However, unlike real wood, these planks are lightweight, easy to install with a peel and stick backing, and achieve a Noise Reduction Coefficient (NRC) of 0.40.
 Better yet, the planks are made from 60% recycled PET material and achieve ‘Red List Free’ declaration under the LBC’s Declare program.

 For the flexible learning spaces, Acoufelt supplied Rectangle Ceiling Clouds, visually extending the color palette.
 Achieving a minimum NRC of 0.60, the Clouds offer targeted sound absorption while hiding components of the exposed ceiling above.
 Acoufelt Clouds are also made from 60% recycled material and produced using 40% renewable solar energy.